Agent Skills for Evals and Red Teaming

 PROMPTFOO_PYTHON configuration.

-To reuse the bundle elsewhere, copy plugins/promptfoo and its
+To reuse the bundle in another workspace, copy plugins/promptfoo together with

 promptfoo-redteam-setup turns live endpoints, OpenAPI specs, or static code